-- Assess your risk.
+The first step is to get a good assessment of your heart health.
 If you haven’t done so recently, you should see your doctor to have your risk factors evaluated.
 This includes tests for blood glucose and blood lipids (including total, LDL, and HDL cholesterol and triglycerides), measurement of your blood pressure and body weight, and an assessment of other health factors such as your family history, whether you smoke, and your level of physical activity.
-You may be able to find a health fair or other event in the community at which you can have many of these measurements made, but only your doctor can help you determine the best course of treatment given your personal risk profile.

-- Be active everyday.
-The benefits of as little as 30 minutes per day physical activity are well-established and impact heart disease risk in a multitude of ways.
+Even small changes can have a big impact.
+Take exercise, for example.
+The benefits of as little as 30 minutes of physical activity per day are well established and impact heart disease risk in a multitude of ways.
 Physical activity helps with weight control, lowers blood pressure, improves blood lipids, and prevents and treats diabetes.
 Think of this as a great health “deal.”
 By modifying one risk factor—inactivity—you can also promote beneficial changes in four others—obesity, hypertension, high cholesterol, and diabetes.
-There is no other treatment, drugs included, that can have such a broad impact on reducing heart disease risk!
+There is no other treatment, drugs included, which can have such a broad impact on reducing heart disease risk!

-The potential impact of these steps is great.
-Knowing which risk factors are most concerning can help you and your doctor make the most effective treatment decisions.
-Even modest changes in diet and activity can lead to improvements in risk factors and reduced heart attack risk.
-The best news is that you can start today by putting down your next cigarette, going for a walk, and eating a healthier dinner.
-Your heart will be glad you did.
+Knowing which risk factors are most concerning can help you and your doctor make effective treatment decisions.
+Quitting smoking, increasing your physical activity (and reducing sedentary time), and eating a healthier diet can lead to improvements in heart disease risk factors and reduced heart attack risk.
+The best news is that these same changes can also reduce your risk of other serious health problems including many types of cancer, stroke, and lung disease.